actinia-org/actinia-jupyter/README.md

 ## Getting started

+The actinia Jupyter notebooks provided here can be easily executed in cloud based services.
+We have added launch buttons to Binder and Colab, cloud based services that can run the Jupyter notebooks.
+Certainly you can also execute the notebooks locally on your system.

 ### Google Colab

 In order to run a notebook, simply click on the "launch Google Colab" button.
-It will start a virtual machine with the notebook for you, for interactive usage.
+It will run the notebook for you, for interactive usage.

 ### Using binder